Frequency

 Discussing a Learning Disability

 Often, the best time to ask about the presence of a learning disability would be at intake or shortly thereafter.
 The sooner the teacher or tutor has understanding of the learning challenges a student faces, the better he or she can try to provide the type of instruction and accommodation the student needs.
 If this cannot take place privately at intake, then a separate interview would be appropriate.
-Many students with LD enroll in ABE programs, are not asked about their LD or do not choose to disclose their LD, try classes or independent study for awhile, but then quit because their needs are not being met.
+Many students with SLD enroll in ABE programs, are not asked about their SLD or do not choose to disclose their SLD, try classes or independent study for awhile, but then quit because their needs are not being met.
 The chance to provide “equal opportunity to participate and equal opportunity to benefit” as required by ADA is lost.